ludwig-ai/ludwig-docs/docs/user_guide/datasets/dataset_zoo.md

 Splits:

-- **train**: The training set.
+- **train**: Data to train on.
 Required, must have labels.
-- **validation**: A set of data to evaluate out-of-sample while training.
-May be omitted in some cases.
+- **validation**: Subset of dataset to evaluate while training.
+Optional, must have labels.
-- **test**: A set of data held-out from training, used to test performance after training.
-May or may not be labeled.
+- **test**: Held out from model development, used for later testing.
+Optional, may not be labeled.

 ## Zoo Datasets